Visit the United States – Destinations

 In 2017 the Commonwealth Fund assessed the healthcare systems for 11 developed countries and rated the United States last.
 The countries with better healthcare included the UK, Australia, the Netherlands, New Zealand, Norway, Switzerland, Sweden, Germany, Canada and France.
 Meanwhile Bloomberg posted a 2018 study on the efficiency of healthcare systems for 56 different countries.
 The United States ranks tied for next to last place.

 Don’t confuse a poor healthcare system with the quality of care found at individual US hospitals though.
-The Mayo Clinic and Johns Hopkins Hospital consistently ranks as the best hospitals in the world.
+The Mayo Clinic and Johns Hopkins Hospital consistently rank as the best hospitals in the world.
 The issue is that many people in the United States don’t have access to quality healthcare.
 Make sure to top up your medical insurance if you travel in the United States.

 U.S. Education System Ranking